Dave-Web/Dave-Web/README.md

-# 💫Developer in Making! :
+# 💫Full Stack Web Developer in Making! :
 🔭 I'm currently working on responsive web development 🌱 I'm currently learning react and flutter
 👯 I'm looking to collaborate on web applications made with react